rbraun15/ACCOUNT_USAGE_QUERIES/README.md

 # See Tables and Activity

-Leverages Snowflake Account_Usage data to identify tables With High and low activity.
+Leverages Snowflake Account_Usage data to identify tables with high and low activity.

 See metrics such as table  name, rowcount, number of queries, date of first/last access, # rows added/removed/updated.